 - Human rights-based HIV programmes should be implemented to avoid inequalities or discrimination, and when countries fail to meet the human rights requirements for people living with HIV they should be held legally accountable.

 Explore this page to find out more about the relationship between HIV and human rights, human rights violations in the content of HIV, a human rights-based response to HIV, human rights and HIV programmes, the human rights funding crisis and the future of human rights and HIV programming.

 It is now widely recognised that HIV and human rights are inextricably linked.
-A lack of respect for human rights drives the HIV epidemic and increases its impact, while at the same time, HIV undermines progress in the realisation of human rights.
+Human rights abuses are one of the drivers of the HIV epidemic and increase its impact.
+At the same time, HIV undermines progress in the realisation of human rights.

 The protection of human rights is essential to safeguard human dignity in the context of HIV/AIDS and to ensure an effective, rights-based response. [...]
 When human rights are protected, fewer people become infected and those living with HIV/AIDS and their families can better cope with HIV/AIDS.

 – UNAIDS (1996, 2006) ‘International Guidelines on HIV/AIDS and Human Rights’2

 Human rights violations in the context of HIV can take many forms.
 They can worsen the impact of HIV, increase vulnerability to HIV, and more broadly undermine responses to the epidemic.

 HIV criminalisation refers to laws that criminalise people living with HIV based on their status.
 This can be via HIV-specific laws or general criminal laws that prosecute:

 - unintentional HIV transmission

 - potential or perceived exposure to HIV where HIV was not transmitted